Brownsville International Bridges

 Trade Snapshot

-Year-to-date, Brownsville International Bridges trade up 9.65 percent
+Year-to-date, Brownsville International Bridges trade down -4.77 percent

-On a year-to-date basis, trade at Brownsville International Bridges was valued at $6.21 billion, an increase of 9.65 percent through March.
+On a year-to-date basis, trade at Brownsville International Bridges was valued at $3.6 billion, a decrease of -4.77 percent through February.

 Brownsville International Bridges Month-by-Month View